TheApeMachine/a2a-go/README.md

 # 🌈 A2A‑Go

-> _"Combine A2A and MCP to create advanced agentic systems!"_
+> _"Combine A2A and MCP to create advanced, distributed agentic systems!"_

+A2A-Go is a framework for building scalable, distributed agentic AI systems.
+It promotes a microservice architecture where agents and tools operate as independent services, deployable locally or across a network.
+The framework implements the Agent-to-Agent (A2A) protocol and utilizes the Model Context Protocol (MCP) for standardized tool interaction and data exchange.

 [![Go CI/CD](https://github.com/theapemachine/a2a-go/actions/workflows/main.yml/badge.svg)](https://github.com/theapemachine/a2a-go/actions/workflows/main.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/theapemachine/a2a-go)](https://goreportcard.com/report/github.com/theapemachine/a2a-go)